MattLiangYH/segfault-heartfault_SCDFXIBM/README.md

 (link) (i put it below for now)
 ## 6.1.
 What we used to build the solution:

 We used AutoAI from IBM to train our AI so that it can recognise abnormal heart beats by using data sets from online.
-Watson Chatbot is used to notify CFRs around the area if a person is in need of emergency medical aid.
+Telegram Chatbot is used to notify CFRs around the area if a person is in need of emergency medical aid.

 # 7. Getting Started: